 Common Career Paths

-- Politician: The job of a politician is to run federal, state and/or local governments.
+The job of a politician is to run federal, state, and/or local governments, serve as the voice of the people, and make decisions that affect the function of their community.
 All politicians are elected into their respective positions.
-Once in office, they have the ability to create and pass laws that directly impact the entire community, state or country.
-There are many levels of politicians.
-Some, such as the president, operate on a macro level; others work on a micro level, such as mayors.
+Once in office, they have the ability to create and pass laws that directly impact the entire community, state, or country.
 City council and school board careers also provide possible politician positions.
-The job duties of politicians vary based on title.
-However in general, politicians serve as the voice of the people and make decisions that affect the function of their community.
+Figures above were provided by the BLS.

-- Journalist: Journalists collect information about current events, sports, politics, business and other topics relevant to everyday life.
+Journalists collect information about current events, sports, politics, business and other topics relevant to everyday life.
 They take all of the material they gather and report it to their audience.
 Many journalists specialize in a particular area, such as sports or weather.
 They are typically hired by newspapers, television stations, websites and other media, such as magazines.
 With print journalism slowing down, little job growth is expected.
-Employment of reporters, correspondents and broadcast analysts is projected to expand 10 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-Their median annual salary was $36,000 in 2010.
+Figures above were provided by the BLS.